CatX711/GreetLang/GreetlangPlus.md

 autofunc [name] -> [parameters]: [expressions];
 ```

 See?
-It's like a secret code for all the cool kids of coding!
-It may seem cryptic at first, but once you crack the Autofunc code, you'll be more effecient than ever.
+It's so easy!
+It may seem cryptic at first, but once you crack the `Autofunc code` (Patent pending), you'll be more effecient than ever.

 So, why waste precious time and energy on lengthy function definitions when you can embrace the genuis of autofunc?

 <br />
 <br />

 There sadly is one downside to autofuncs though.
-Since their return type isn't defined by the creator, all autofuncs must be contained inside of an `op()` functipn.
+Since their return type isn't defined by the creator, all autofuncs must be contained inside of an `op()` function 😭.

 <br />